kondokuro/PyMazeing/README.md

 - Y, vertical axis, where north is the positive value and south is the negative
 - Z, height axis, where up is represented as positive values while down by negative

+#### SIZE
+Defines the square or cubed space where an entity is located
+- width, horizontal space
+- length, vertical space
+- height, height space

 ### Maze rules
 1.- A Maze is composed of one to many Halls
 2.- A Maze must have at least one Portal